JAIrwin/JAIContactBundle/README.md

 ##Using

-Once installed and configured the contact form can be reached at the route \contact.
+Once installed and configured the contact form can be reached at the route `\contact`.
+The form uses the Symfony Forms Component (documentation: [Forms from the Symfony Book](http://symfony.com/doc/current/book/forms.html)), so it will use the form themes (documentation: [Form Themes from the Symfony Book](https://symfony.com/doc/current/cookbook/form/form_customization.html#cookbook-form-customization-form-themes)).

 ##To-Do